Stay Alert on the Road: How to Combat Driver Fatigue - Waspy's Truck Stop

 2. Take Regular Breaks

 Powering through long stretches without stopping is dangerous.
-Pull over every couple of hours to stretch your legs, rest your eyes, and get some fresh air.
-Waspy’s is the perfect place to stop, offering:
+Plan to pull over every couple of hours to stretch your legs, rest your eyes, and get some fresh air.

 3. Stay Hydrated & Eat Well

-Dehydration and poor nutrition can zap your energy and make you feel sluggish.
-Keep water and healthy snacks on hand, and take advantage of Waspy’s Kitchen in Audubon and Templeton.
-Looking for a bigger meal?
-Stop by The Feed Mill in Audubon, IA.
-Eating well on the road helps keep you focused and energized.
+Dehydration and poor nutrition can quickly drain your energy and leave you feeling sluggish.
+Keep water and healthy snacks on hand, and plan smart meal stops along your route.
+If you’re traveling through Audubon, enjoy a satisfying, sit-down meal at The Feed Mill Restaurant.
+Eating well on the road helps you stay focused, alert, and energized for the miles ahead.

 4. Use Technology to Your Advantage